Consensys/doc.goquorum/docs/concepts/qlight-node.md

 - Do not require a transaction manager.
 Instead, private data is sent directly by the server node via the qlight P2P protocol.
 - Act as a proxy for locally submitted transactions, performing minimal validation.
 API calls like `SendTansaction`/`SendRawTransaction`/`StoreRaw` are forwarded to the server node for processing.
 - Have the same RPC APIs that are required for dApps, delegating calls to the server node if needed.
+- Do not partake in the consenus mechanism.

 If the qlight node is halted, then on restart it will resync with any blocks that were missed whilst it was not running.